 Continue reading “Israel at the Time of Hosea”

 Prophets seem strange to us, but they also seemed strange to their contemporaries.
 Who were they, and what did they do?

-Some Christians believe that the Old Testament (OT) prophets are thought of as men who only predicted a distant future revealed to them by God.
+Some Christians believe that the Old Testament (OT) prophets were men who predicted a distant future revealed to them by God.
 Either the coming of Christ or the book of Revelation and the end times (or both) are seen as the main message of the Old Testament prophet.
 Some critical scholars in the past have seen OT prophecy as unique or even fictitious; their messages brand new without any connection to Israel’s past and with no relevance for the future.
-In reality however, the primary mission of the prophets was to proclaim God’s truth to the people of their time and place, just like pastors and teachers today are called to do.
+In reality, the primary mission of the prophets was to proclaim God’s truth to the people of their time and place, just like pastors and teachers today are called to do.